-Now that that the short but tense World Series is over, I miss baseball.
+Now that the short but tense World Series is over, I miss baseball.

-During our lull, we can look back to a time when baseball was especially missed: the 48 day work stoppage in summer 1981.
-In 1972, a strike cancelled the first 13 days of the season.
-In the 232 day lockout from August 1994 – April 1995, there was no World Series to miss.
+During our lull before soringtime, we can look back to a time when baseball was especially missed: the 48 day work stoppage in summer 1981.
+Earlier, in 1972, a strike cancelled the first 13 days of the season.
+Later, in the 232 day lockout from August 1994 – April 1995, there was no World Series to miss.

 Before 1976, baseball maintained a “reserve clause,” mandating that players were bound to the team that originally signed them to a professional contract and if traded or sold, players were then bound to that team.
 Players were not free to sell their services to any other teams on an open market.